 - apply for a U2 form (former E 303 form) - authorisation to export your unemployment benefits - from your national employment services.

 Ask your job centre whether you'll have to go back home to apply for this new authorisation or you can do it remotely.

-If you stay longer than 3 months in the other country without finding a job and without getting an extension, you will lose your right to all unemployment benefits after the end of the period stated in your U2 form and will need to re-qualify.
-This means that you may need to work for some time before you are entitled to unemployment benefit again.
+If you stay longer than 3 months in the other country without finding a job and without getting an extension, you will lose your right to all unemployment benefits after the end of the period stated in your U2 form and you will need to re-qualify.
+This means that you may need to work for some time before you are entitled to unemployment benefits again.